-Dancing On Ice is getting set for a comeback - but which celebrities will be on the line up?
+Dancing On Ice is getting set for a comeback - but which celebrity contestants on the line up?

-Dancing On Ice originally ran between 2006 and 2014, hosted by Philip Schofield, Holly Willoughby and later Christine Bleakley.
+Dancing On Ice originally ran between 2006 and 2014, hosted by Philip Schofield and Holly Willoughby.

 A tenth series is now confirmed to be on its way featuring a brand new cast of celebrities plucked from the world of TV, music and showbiz, a refreshed line up of skating professionals, a spectacular new set, and more ambitious routines than ever before, the show’s revival will prove unmissable event television.